FriendsOfCake/crud-json-api/docs/configuration/sparse-fieldsets.rst

 show all fields for ``countries`` but will limit the fields shown for associated ``currencies`` to ``id`` and ``name``.

-TEST NEEDED, SIMPLE CASE BUT SEEMS MISSING
+@rchavik: TEST NEEDED?
+SIMPLE CASE BUT SEEMS MISSING

 - ``/countries?include=currencies&fields[currencies]=id,name``